 By January 10 2021, Copperfield's 12-strong team was ready to open its doors to 30 curious students and their families.

 10 months later, and our team now comprises former concert cellists, members of the Swiss Armed Forces, experienced leaders from Swiss boarding schools, and our student body continues to grow.
-We are on course to be at capacity for winter 2021/22.
+We are at full capacity for Winter 2021/22 and now accepting applications for September 2022.

 Why a school?